yahoo/redislite/CONTRIBUTING.md

 3. **Isolate the problem** &mdash; create a [reduced test case](http://css-tricks.com/reduced-test-cases/) and a live example.

+4. **Write a good bug report***

 A good bug report shouldn't leave others needing to chase you up for more information.

-Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
-What would you expect to be the outcome?
-All these details will help people to fix any potential bugs.
+Try and include the following information:

+* What is your environment?
+* What steps will reproduce the issue?
+* What were you expecting to happen?
+* If the redislite python module installed, include the output of the debug module, which can be obtained by running:

+    python -m redislite.debug

 # Contributing to RedisLite